Digital Light Processing (DLP) 3D Printing Explained

 Popular Materials in DLP Printing

-DLP is versatile in material options, ensuring you can find a resin to suit your project’s needs.
+DLP offers versatile material options, ensuring you can find a resin that suits your project’s needs.
 The mechanical properties of these resins play a crucial role in determining their suitability for different applications.

 Standard Resins: These resins provide a balance of strength and detail and are suitable for a variety of applications.